Inside the complex, secretive business of buying ube, the internet’s new favorite food

 After Topacio was named the “ube queen” in a European Filipino magazine last year, more businesses started reaching out to both buy and sell ube products.
 Some offered her ube powder from Malaysia, China or Vietnam, she said.

-But Topacio said she wants to help Filipino farmers first, who rarely benefit from global demand because they don’t have direct connections to consumers overseas.
+But Topacio said she wants to first help Filipino farmers, who rarely benefit from global demand because they don’t have direct connections to consumers overseas.
 Gaps in the local supply chain also lead to uneven distribution around the country, she said.

 “There’s a missing link between the farmers and the market,” she said.
 “They say there is a shortage of ube, but as far as some of my friends know, there is a lot of ube in the marketplace.”

-Note: This story has been updated to correct the name of the company Pamana World.